freqtrade/freqtrade/docs/leverage.md

 # Leverage
-*You can't run 2 bots on the same account with leverage,*
+*You can't run 2 bots on the same account with leverage*

 !!!
-Warning: Trading with leverage(`trading_mode="margin"` or `trading_mode="futures"`) is very risky.
+Warning "Trading with leverage is very risky"
-!!!
-Do not trade with a leverage > 1 using a strategy that hasn't shown positive results in a live run using the spot market !!!
+    *(`trading_mode="margin"` or `trading_mode="futures"`)* Do not trade with a leverage > 1 using a strategy that hasn't shown positive results in a live run using the spot market.
 Check the stoploss of your strategy.
 With a leverage of 2, a stoploss of 0.5 would be too low, and these trades would be liquidated before reaching that amount

 > I've only been using freqtrade for a couple weeks, but I feel like I'm pretty good and could use leverage

-!!!
-No you're not.
-Do not use leverage yet.
+**No you're not.
+Do not use leverage yet.**
 ### Understand trading_mode

 The possible values are: `spot` (default), `margin`(*coming soon*) or `futures`.